 provide us with a copy of the notice for public comment.

-We may also ask you to supply us with representations from the police, fire service, public objections, national institutions concerned with the operation of zoos in the UK (eg an aquatic zoo specialist) and other persons whose representations might be relevant.
+We may also ask you to supply us with representations from the police, fire service, public objections, national institutions concerned with the operation of zoos in the UK (such as an aquatic zoo specialist) and other persons whose representations might be relevant.

 After the two-month period, complete and submit the application and pay the administrative charge online.